FoundryApp/foundry-cli/README.md

 ## What Foundry doesn't do
 Foundry doesn't deploy your Firebase Functions onto the production.
 To deploy functions onto the production use the official [Firebase tool](https://github.com/firebase/firebase-tools).

-## Download
+## Download and installation

 - **[macOS](https://github.com/FoundryApp/foundry-cli/releases)**

 - **[Linux](TODO)**

-Add the downloaded binary to one of the folders in your system's `PATH` variable.
+To install Foundry, Add the downloaded binary to one of the folders in your system's `PATH` variable.

 ## Supported languages
 JavaScript